 Growing rod surgery is done through the back of the spine.
 In most cases, the curve in the child's back is spanned by one or two rods under the skin to avoid damaging the growth tissue of the spine.
 The rods are attached to the spine at two spots — above and below the curve.

-In VEPTR surgery, the expandable titanium ribs are implanted into a child's back and chest and anchored to the spine or pelvis and ribs.
-The VEPTR helps to correct and stabilize the curved spine, allowing the child's ribs, lungs and spine to grow and develop more fully.
+In VEPTR surgery, the expandable titanium ribs are implanted into a child's back and chest and anchored to the spine, ribs, pelvis or collarbone.
+The VEPTR helps to correct and stabilize the curved spine, allowing your child's ribs, lungs and spine to grow and develop more fully.

 If your child has stopped growing — or growing rods are not a viable surgical option — spinal fusion may be recommended as an option to permanently correct and stabilize the spine.
 In this procedure, the abnormal curved spinal bones may be realigned, fused together and metal implants inserted to correct the curvature.